JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 ' ========================================================================================
 ```

-# <a name="RichEdit_LoadRtfFromResourceW"></a>RichEdit_LoadRtfFromResourceW
+# <a name="CRichEditCtrl_LoadRtfFromResourceW"></a>CRichEditCtrl_LoadRtfFromResourceW

 Loads a RTF resource file into a Rich Edit control.

 ```
-FUNCTION RichEdit_LoadRtfFromResourceW (BYVAL hRichEdit AS HWND, BYVAL hInstance AS HINSTANCE, BYREF wszResourceName AS WSTRING) AS BOOLEAN
+FUNCTION CRichEditCtrl_LoadRtfFromResourceW (BYVAL hRichEdit AS HWND, BYVAL hInstance AS HINSTANCE, BYREF wszResourceName AS WSTRING) AS BOOLEAN
 ```

 | Parameter  | Description |